sebnitu/vrembem/docs/_packages/utility.md

 ## padding

-Add padding to an element using directional and size modifiers.
+Add padding to an element using directional and size variations.
 Padding size and spacing values are generated from [`$gap-map`](#gap-map) variable map.

 - `padding` - Adds default padding on all sides.
 - `padding-[direction]` - Adds default padding to a specific side.
 - `padding-[size]` - Adds padding on all sides with a specific size key.
 - `padding-[direction]-[size]` - Adds padding on a specific side and size.
-- `padding-x-[size]` - Adds left and right padding with a specific size key.
+- `padding-x-[size]` - Sets left and right padding to a specific size key.
-- `padding-y-[size]` - Adds top and bottom padding with a specific size key.
+- `padding-y-[size]` - Sets top and bottom padding to a specific size key.

 <div>
   <div class="grid grid_stack_xs">